hursey013/above-cville/README.md

 - 🔁 **Real-time sweeps** – Polls airplanes.live on a tight schedule (configurable) and filters out repeat sightings with a cooldown timer.
 - 🚫 **Carrier filter** – Skip the commercial heavy hitters by listing their ICAO codes directly in the compose snippet.
 Want only corporate jets and medevacs?
 Done.
 - 🗣️ **Cheerful alerts** – Notifications read like a Bluesky post: speed, altitude, direction, and a quick note about how often the plane pops by.
-- 🖼️ **Photo flair** – If FlightAware has a shot of the aircraft, the link is attached so your Apprise target (Pushover, Discord, etc.) can grab it.
+- 🖼️ **Photo flair** – If FlightAware has a shot of the aircraft, the Bluesky post links it so readers can jump straight to the gallery.
 - 🪶 **Featherweight** – Plain Node.js + [lowdb](https://github.com/typicode/lowdb) JSON storage.
 No external database, no message queues, no drama.
 - 🐳 **Docker native** – Ships with a battle-tested compose file so you can drop it onto Synology, Portainer, or whatever box you call “the lab.”